 Handmade papers come in different weights to cater to specific purposes.
 A medium weight that usually comes at 150gsm is perfect for calligraphy, digital or flat printing and sometimes can take a soft or shallow letterpress impression.
 The heavyweight comes at 250-300gsm is meant for letterpress with deep impression and mostly suitable for painting and drawing using different media.

-As these are papers made by hand, each piece in a single batch may vary in various elements such as deckle, shape, size, texture and colour upon manufacturer’s discretion.
+As these are papers made by hand, each piece in a single batch may vary in various elements.
+Such as deckle, shape, size, texture and colour upon the manufacturer’s discretion.
 These variations are part of the uniqueness and beauty of handmade paper.

 01 | Khadi Papers